 The program provides you with an opportunity for professional networking and to learn more about living and working in remote Northern Territory communities.

 You will also learn more about the department’s resources, support services and strategic initiatives.

-You will discuss best practice strategies and pedagogy for teaching Indigenous students as well as curriculum, assessment and reporting expectations.
+You will discuss best practice strategies and pedagogy for teaching Aboriginal students as well as curriculum, assessment and reporting expectations.

 You will be further supported through a local induction when you arrive in the community.

 Your local induction will begin with an introduction to the community, to local people, places, expectations and practices.
 You will also be introduced to school priorities, policies, procedures, processes and routines.

 This is a perfect time to meet the teaching team to discuss ways you can learn, plan, teach and assess together.

 Talking with local Aboriginal teachers, assistant teachers and community members will help you learn about students, the community and culture.

 Your induction will continue and be supported through mentoring and professional learning.

 The duration of local induction will depend on your career stage and needs.